 We use a web-based Environmental Management System throughout the company to track and monitor our progress toward meeting environmental requirements.
-This system includes compliance calendars, environmental policy and program information, training materials, and formal internal environmental auditing protocols.
+This system includes compliance calendars, environmental policy and program information, training materials and formal internal environmental auditing protocols.

 Knowledge-Sharing and Training

 For example, we hold monthly conference calls with plant engineering and environmental staff in order to facilitate ongoing conversations about environmental compliance and sustainability issues.
-We hold a biennial companywide environmental conference to discuss environmental improvement projects and encourage knowledge-sharing among environmental representatives throughout the company.
+We hold a biennial companywide environmental conference to discuss environmental compliance programs, sustainability initiatives and encourage knowledge-sharing among environmental representatives throughout the company.

-The efficient treatment of process water is an important part of our operations and a primary focus of our environmental programs.
+The efficient treatment of process water is an important part of our operations and a key focus of our environmental programs.
 Our goal extends beyond full compliance to developing collaborative partnerships within the communities in which we operate.

 Whether by direct discharge or indirect discharge via municipal wastewater systems, treated process water from our manufacturing locations is distributed to the following watersheds (percentage denotes the breakdown of wastewater distribution to each location):

 Certain Hormel Foods operations generate low volumes of regulated hazardous waste.
 Most of our locations are well within the federal definition of a Conditionally Exempt Small Quantity Generator, generating 100 kilograms or less of hazardous waste per month.
 All Hormel Foods and subsidiary locations adhere to strict operational standards that have been designed to ensure compliance with all applicable hazardous waste rules.
 Our operations also generate small quantities of other regulated substances, such as used oil and universal waste.
-As with the generation of hazardous waste, we follow strict standards for handling these substances to ensure compliance with regulatory standards.
+As with the generation of hazardous waste, we follow strict standards for handling these substances to ensure compliance with regulatory requirements.

-The other finalists in the competition included:
+The other finalists in the competition were:

-The Environmental Sustainability Best of the Best champion was selected by a panel of judges at the Corporate Office (Austin, MN), based on the criteria of project scope and goal setting, teamwork, problem solving, achievement and savings.
+The Environmental Sustainability Best of the Best champion was selected by a panel of judges at the Corporate Office (Austin, Minn.), based on the criteria of project scope and goal setting, teamwork, problem solving, achievement and savings.